What is an SSL/TLS Certificate and does my website need one?

 SSL stands for Secure Sockets Layer, a security method which allows for the encryption of data when being transferred over the internet.
+TLS (Transport Layer Security) is an updated, more secure, version of SSL.
+We still refer to security certificates as SSL because it is a more commonly used term.

 Typically, when you submit a form on a website, the data is sent as plain text which potentially leaves you and visitors to your website vulnerable to hackers.
 SSL certificates help to protect the transfer of sensitive information, such as personal data and credit card details, by encrypting it during transmission between the user’s browser and the web server.